novotny-marek/momeQ/README.md

 - [x] Remove pixi environment
 - [x] Fix the `facade_ratio` algorithm
 - [x] Import momepy functions instead of copying them

+## Questions

+How to implement graphs?

+Why is volume and floor_area not calculated from geometry?

+How to implement street profile?
+- Result to streets?